 A bacterial fever occurs due to a bacterial infection.
 Examples of this include an infection in the urinary tract and ears, bacterial pneumonia, or bacterial meningitis.
 Although bacterial infections do not occur as frequently among children as viral infections, it still becomes a matter of concern if not treated on time and can cause severe illnesses.

 If a baby is below three months of age and has a rectal temperature of any higher than 100.4° F, then he needs medical attention.
+Normal body temperature is 97.5-97.8 degrees Fahrenheit.
+It is advisable to take axillary temperature (underarm)in infants.
 Also, if your child is two years old or above with a temperature of 104° F or higher, you should immediately consult a doctor.
-Given below is the infant fever chart that will indicate when you need to take your baby to a doctor.

 Mentioned below are the medical treatment procedures that should be followed if your baby has a high fever.